About the statistics

 Offence category (crimes and misdemeanours, see Definitions of the main concepts and variables and Appendix A in NOS Crime Statistics )

-Police district (see Definitions of the main concepts and variables and Comparability over time and space under Production.See also Database for standard classifications )
+Police district (see Definitions of the main concepts and variables and Comparability over time and space under Production).

 Size of municipality is a classification of the municipalities by population (1 January in the statistics year), and in the crime statistics a 7-tier classification is used.
 This classification has not been formalised as a Statistics Norway standard, but is used by Statistics Norway in various statistics areas.

-Centrality (scene of crime, see Database for standard classifications ) is a standard regional classification of the municipalities’ geographic location in relation to communities of different sizes (4-tier).
-These are further divided into geographic location in relation to the provincial centers (9-tier).
+Centrality (scene of crime) is a standard regional classification of the municipalities’ geographic location in relation to communities of different sizes (4-tier).
+These are further divided into geographic location in relation to the provincial centres (9-tier).

 In the crime statistics, both classifications according to the standard are used, i.e. the 4-tier and the more detailed 9-tier.
 In the 4-tier version of the standard for centrality, all municipalities in Norway are grouped with the central (3), somewhat central (2), less central (1) and least central (0) municipalities.
 The 9-tier version divides the most central (level 3) into a further three sub-groups, and each of the others (levels 0-2) into two sub-groups: